JakeSteam/blog-programming/_drafts/2024-01-15-incrementing-version-automatically-after-release.md

 ### Creating a PAT

+Personal Access Tokens can be created on the "Developer settings" section of your personal GitHub settings.
 There are 2 options for creating a PAT:
-1. "Tokens (classic)" are easier to use but riskier, as they apply to all repositories.
+1. "[Tokens (classic)](https://github.com/settings/tokens/new)" are easier to use but riskier, as they apply to all repositories.
 2. "[Fine-grained tokens](https://github.com/settings/personal-access-tokens/new)" are in [beta](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/).
 They only last a year, but there is much more control over which repositories and permissions they can access.

 Since we need somewhat risky permissions (pushing commits), I'd recommend using the fine-grained tokens despite the extra effort.
 These unfortunately have a maximum expiry of 1 year, *but* can be scoped to just the repository that needs version incrementing.
 Whichever option you pick, make sure it has the ability to read and write the contents of your repository that needs autoincrementing.